indawgnito/aitbible/translator/README.md

+Here is the raw README.md content.
+I have wrapped it in a code block so you can copy the whole thing easily.

+Markdown

 # AIT Bible Translator

 AI translation of the Bible from original Greek, prioritizing accuracy and meaning over tradition.
+Supports **Anthropic Claude** and **Google Gemini** models.

 ---